Transforming Fiduciary Decision-Making to Reduce Governance Risk

 • Deliberate under-resourcing of public institutions to weaken them

-• Inefficient cost externalisation through short termism and lateral transfer of risks and burdens
+• Inefficient cost externalisation through short-termism and the lateral transfer to citizens of costs, liabilities, risks and burdens

 • Political parties that are internally unaccountable and undemocratic

-• Protective institutions distribute responsibilities and govern the exercise of power through established mechanisms tested and refined over time.
+• These institutions distribute responsibilities and govern the exercise of power through established mechanisms tested and refined over time.
 These include:

 • Separation of powers